ranand16/free-bee/README.md

 ## Setup

 -   download or clone the repository
+-   Go to `main` branch
 -   run `npm install` or `npm i`
 -   check `scripts` in `package.json` to run a command to run the app, run storybook, build the app etc.

+# Setup a new design system

+-   download the repository
+-   Go to `boilerplate/v1` branch
+-   add `git remote` to this downloaded code
+-   push your first commit

 ## Approach